-We find that public firms differ from private firms matched on early birth characteristics in growth trajectories and sensitivity to growth opportunities.
-They grow faster prior to and approximately five years post the IPO and are more responsive to positive growth shocks for the first five years post-IPO.
+We find that initial conditions at the time of firm formation explain at least half of observed size difference between public and private firms and that firms with higher initial quality also grow faster and are more responsive to growth opportunities.
+We further use pre-IPO VC sponsorship as evidence of higher quality among IPO firms and show that VC sponsored firms are indeed more responsive than matched private firms.
+Controlling for these quality differences, we find that public firms grow faster before and approximately five years post the IPO and are more responsive to positive growth shocks for the first five years post-IPO.
 After that point, they grow at the same rate and have similar responsiveness to positive demand shocks as their initially matched private counterparts, albeit with the public firms being of a much larger size.